jerry40/guile-simple-zmq/README.md

 # guile-simple-zmq
-Guile wrapper over ZeroMQ library
+Guile wrapper over ZeroMQ library (Written and tested with GNU Guile 2.0.11)

 ## Example
 A server waits for a client message and answers to it.
 They executed in parallel in two different Jupyter Notebooks sessions.